Preconditioned Truncated Single-Sample Estimators for Scalable Stochastic Optimization: Numerical experiments

 In this first experiment, we compare the performance of the deterministic AFN-preconditioned (AFN-T-$n$) estimator with that of the stochastic AFN-preconditioned TSS (AFN-TSS-$n$) to evaluate the effectiveness of TSS in inverse quadratic form $\mathcal{Q}$ estimation.
 We fix both the rank and Schur complement fill level for AFN to 32.
 For TSS, we choose $\mathbb{P}({Q}=j)\propto e^{-0.5j}$ in this experiment and set $i_{\min}=5$ and $i_{\max}=10$.
 For each length-scale we estimate 10,000 times and report the mean.
 We also report the error obtained via AFN-T-$n$ with different truncations, including $i_{\min}$, $\lceil\mathbb{E}({Q})\rceil$ (rounded up), and $i_{\max}$.
 Note that the expected cost of AFN-TSS-$n$ is close to, but lower than AFN-T-$n$ with $\mathbb{E}({Q})$ iterations.

 Figure~\ref{fig:quad comphensive} plots the signed error versus the length-scale $l$ defined as the difference between the estimation and the true value $\mathbf y^\top \widehat{\mathbf K}^{-1}\mathbf y$.
+The same probe vector y is used across all length scales.
 The results clearly demonstrate that all the deterministic truncated estimators are systematically biased and consistently underestimate the value.
 As expected, the error (bias) is most significant for the cheapest estimator with $i_{\min}$ iterations and remains large for the estimator with $\lceil\mathbb{E}({Q})\rceil$ iterations.
 The AFN-TSS-$n$ estimator, whose computational cost is comparable to that of the truncated Lanczos method with $\lceil\mathbb{E}({Q})\rceil$ iterations, achieves mean errors close to those of the more expensive truncated Lanczos with $i_{\max}$ iterations across all $l$.
 This verifies the computational benefits of the TSS estimator.